 Size & Growth

-It typically reaches about nine-inches in height, with leaves growing 4″ to 6″ inches wide.
+It typically reaches about nine-inches in height, with dark green leaves growing 4″ to 6″ inches wide.

 The Variegata plant grows best in USDA hardiness zones 9 to 11 and continues to grow throughout the winter.